sariabod/mlnd_capstone/README.md

 6. app.py - Simple flask app as a proof of concept api
 7. requirements.txt - python module requirments
 8. models - Directory that holds model info, tmp file, and also serialized data needed to rebuild the model and lookup tables for the api
+9. test_ratings.zip - This is data pulled about a month after the initial data that we used for training.
+This will be used for a final set on unknown data.